 If you were to drink 1 cup (250 ml) of vanilla soy beverage you would count 8 g of added sugar.
 This is just under 2 tsp.

 Target Added Sugar Limit: 25 g per day

 Amount remaining after 1 cup Vanilla Soy beverage: 17 g

 Pictured you see 2 containers of yogurt.
 One is unsweetened plain and the other is vanilla.

 The plain yogurt contains 6 g of sugar.
 This is naturally occurring sugar.
 This is not counted in your limit of 25 g per day of added sugar.
 The vanilla yogurt contains 14 g of added sugar.
 This doesn’t appear on the label, but you can figure it out by comparing the plain and sweetened versions (20g-6g).
 This 14 g will count against the goal of 25 g of added sugar per day.

 Example Number 3: Juice and Fruit Flavoured Iced tea

 The American Heart Association guideline would tell us that only the 20 g of added sugar in the fruit flavoured green tea is counted against the limit of 25 g of added sugar per day.
 It’s good to exercise some judgment not to overindulge in foods that are naturally sweet such as this unsweetened grape juice.

 As well as flavoured soy beverage, yogurt and flavoured beverages other foods with added sugars include: cereals, sauces, condiments, baked goods and pretty much any processed foods.

-Also Limit Sugars You Add to Food
+Limiting Sugars Added to Food